 I’m not going to talk about the FCA or HMRC rules, but the far more useful investment-based rules of thumb that we can use to help us plan and track progress.

 They may be approximate but that’s usually good enough and allows us to see where our perception is well wide of the mark.
-Typically, we underestimate how much we need to save so here are eight rules of thumb to help
+Typically, we underestimate how much we need to save so here are eight rules of thumb to help us reach our goals.

 The sixty-something rule